New ideas for a wasteful industry

 What is fiber-to-filler recycling?

 It is a downcycling process where textile fibers are transformed into fillers or stuffing materials instead of ending up in landfills or getting burned.
-They cannot be upcycled because the material compositions are mixed up completely (e.g. cotton with polyester and elastane).
+Often cannot be upcycled because the material compositions are mixed up (e.g. polyester with cotton).
 In this process, textile waste is shredded or processed into smaller pieces that can be used as filling material for various products such as pillows, mattresses or insulation materials.
+It is one of the simplest recycling methods, which also requires little energy, but is limited in use.

 The slogan refers to the process of diverting waste materials from ending up in landfills and reusing them as fillers.
 In the process, discarded materials are transformed into useful fillers, giving them a new purpose and reducing the amount of waste going to landfills.